 21. Find a good handwriting curriculum for your preschooler or Kindergartener.
 Find something that will put those fine motor skills to good use.
-Find something that will teach them letter formation and letter sounds.
+Find something that will teach them letter formation and letter sounds, which will help prepare your preschooler for handwriting.
 Ideally, you want to save time during your homeschool day, so find a curriculum that is integrative with other subjects.

 Try our curriculum for 4-6 year olds who need to learn their letters called Write Through the Bible, Jr. It is designed to help busy parents integrate several subjects into one: